centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

    ![buy-cert01]({{ 'assets/images/whmcs/cnic-ssl/buy_a_certificate_01.png' | relative_url }})

-5. On this configuration page, the module will prefill the contact information and auto generate a CSR based on the domain provided and your client information.
-At this point, you are free to alter any information and replace the proposed CSR with your own if you wish.
+5. On this configuration page, the module will prefill the contact information.
+The customer must provide the CSR required for requesting the certificate.
+The certificate will be validated to make sure the desired certificate class can be ordered.

    ![buycert02]({{ 'assets/images/whmcs/cnic-ssl/buy_a_certificate_02.png' | relative_url }})